 Certain people have an increased risk of dementia due to their other medical conditions.
 If you are worried about your memory, please ask us if you would like to be screened and we will be happy to arrange this for you.

 Surprisingly, many patients get their prescription drugs and then don’t take them.
 This is a costly waste as even if they are returned unopened, they cannot be recycled.
-Please think carefully before ordering repeat medication, and let us know if you want to discuss reducing or stopping any medication.
-You need to give us two working days’ notice for repeat prescriptions, so please keep an eye on your stock and avoid running out.
+Please think carefully before ordering repeat medication and let us know if you want to discuss reducing or stopping any medication.
+You need to give us at least two working days’ notice for repeat prescriptions, so please keep an eye on your stock and avoid running out.

 Please note: If your pharmacy automatically orders your monthly prescriptions, it may be worth checking what is being ordered on your behalf on a regular basis.
 Please let the pharmacy know if some items are not needed.
 Usually repeat prescriptions are issued as a 28-day supply.